cwurld/django_tracker/README.rst

 This creates some users along with passwords.
 Look at the code /django_tracker/management/commands/make_tracker_demo_data.py for details.
 You can login with any of these users and then see the results in the tracker files.

 "another_app" is for simulating a project with multiple apps.

+If you want to geo locate anonymous users, you will need to add the setting: IPINFO_TOKEN.
+You can get the token from ipinfo.io.